 Barbara Stanwyck, playing femme fatale Phyllis Dietrichson, gives perhaps her finest performance, making us believe that she really could wrap a man around her little finger and then toss him aside like an empty soda can.
 The scene with her at the top of the stairs, wrapped only in a towel, is quite steamy even today.
 Rarely in her body of work does Stanwyck come across as a great seductress, but she manages it here.
 She is another great talent unleashed in a rare opportunity to play against type.

 |Stanwyck knew how to use her body to make a point.|

 The mood is dark, the lighting is all shadows and darkness, and the characters say more with a look than with a page of dialog.
+This is Raymond Chandler's best piece of writing - and that is saying something right there.
 Let's face it, anyone can play with light and shadows, that's not too difficult, but making it fit into the story and enhance it, as here, is the mark of genius.
 Director Billy Wilder was at the top of his game, creating an atmosphere throbbing with passion and innuendo.
 Despite all the deserved accolades, Wilder has to be the most underrated director ever.
 The way he could master the film noir, then leave it behind and change with the times, shows phenomenal adaptability.